10 Benefits of Botox: and 4 Mistakes That Could Age Your Face

 For best results, make sure you consult with a board-certified dermatologist or practitioner for safe and quality treatments.

-Botox: 4 Disadvantages that Could Age You
+4 Disadvantages That Could Age You

 As much as we love the many benefits of Botox for facial aging, there are disadvantages if not used correctly.
-Here are 4 common mistakes and what you can do about it.

 1. Heavy or Droopy Brows